clearlinux/autospec/README.rst

     to block automatic configuration routines adding undesired functionality, or to omit any automatically discovered dependencies during tarball scanning.

+Run time requirements are not assumed to be build time requirements.
+If a package has the same build and run time requirement it must be added to both buildreq_add and requires_add.

 Controlling the build process
 ------------------------------